-Richard Pearshouse is a senior researcher on environmental issues at Human Rights Watch, where his current work focuses on environmental health.
+Richard Pearshouse is associate director of the environment program at Human Rights Watch, where his current work focuses on environmental health.
 He has researched and written numerous reports for Human Rights Watch, most recently in Thailand and Bangladesh.
 He has undertaken high-level advocacy on environmental issues with national governments, the UN, and multilateral and bilateral aid donors.
 Prior to joining Human Rights Watch in 2008, he was director of research and policy for the Canadian HIV/AIDS Legal Network where he worked on legislative frameworks to protect the human rights of people living with HIV.
 He has also worked as a legal advisor to the United Nations Special Panels for Serious Crimes in East Timor, as a researcher for an East Timorese judicial monitoring organization, and as a field monitor with a Guatemalan human rights group.
 Richard received his bachelor's degree (English literature) and his law degree from the University of Sydney and his master's degree in development studies from the Universitat Jaume I in Spain.
 He is a lawyer of the Supreme Court of New South Wales, Australia.
 Richard is fluent in Spanish.

 - CommentaryPublished in Brisbane Times